roychon/roychon/README.md

 ### Hi 👋

-I'm Roy, a 2nd year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and an aspiring software engineer.
+I'm Roy, a 2nd year CS student @ [University of Waterloo](https://uwaterloo.ca/about/) and an aspiring software engineer\n.
-Currenltly, I'm on my first co-op term @ WSIB Lab as a full stack developer.
+Currently, I'm on my first co-op term @ WSIB Lab as a full stack developer.

 ### Some of my projects include:
 - Facehash 💬, a social media app built with MERN stack.